 McClanahan Powers is an advanced and experienced business law firm.
 Our business lawyers use advanced technology, strategies, and techniques to guide and advise our clients.
 The business legal team works with businesses of all sizes and across any industry.
-We strive to help our clients improve and to protect and enforce their legal rights.
+We strive to help our clients improve, protect, and enforce their legal rights.
 As innovative and accomplished business attorneys, we use our expertise to give our clients the protection and security they need.

 Our lawyers spend the time working with a company’s general counsel on a variety of business and industry-specific issues to be certain that the company is taking the necessary precautions and utilizing appropriate safeguards.
 Our methodology is to try and stop the problem before it begins; however, on the job and in the real world your business team must make decisions in the moment and these can lead to unanticipated problems.
 If the damage is already done, our attorneys will work with you and your team to assess liability, mitigate damages, protect your rights through litigation if necessary, and work with your team to create a strategy to minimize problems for the future.

 Save money on business costs, legal headaches, and legal fees down the road by establishing a strong foundation for your business.
 A great way to start is by having a Business Legal Analysis conducted by a skilled business attorney.
 Whether you’re starting a business, developing a business, or growing a thriving business, it is critical to understand the legal issues, elements, and problem areas surrounding your business and its industry.
 Many individuals begin their business and continue to operate it with little or no legal support.
 It is the best business practice to spend a small amount early to create a strong legal foundation to prevent legal claims and issues then it is to pay exponentially more for serious legal problems down the road.
-A skilled business attorney can assist your business in avoiding these legal and financial pitfalls by ensuring that you and your businesses legal rights are protected and remain protected.
+A skilled business attorney can assist your business in avoiding these legal and financial pitfalls by ensuring that you and your business’s legal rights are protected and remain protected.